tamunoWoks/drivers_assessment/README.md

 2. When backing a passenger vehicle to the left, a driver should:
    **= Look over the left shoulder with occasional glances front.**

+3. When approaching an intersection and facing a traffic control light that is showing a green right-turn arrow and a red light, a driver should: